-Neural modeling investigates the behaviors of neurons and the dynamic interactions among neurons using tractable, numerical simulations.
-By imitating the functions of a biological system, neural models provide insights about the physiological bases of perception.
+Neural modeling investigates the behaviors of neurons and the dynamic interactions among a group of neurons using tractable, numerical simulation methods.
+Biological neural models emphasize the role of intrinsic properties of a neuron and neural circuit structures in understanding function.
+By imitating the behaviors of a biological system, neural models provide insights about the biophysical mechanisms of perception and action.

 Communication sounds, including animal vocalizations and human speech, provide a vital basis for human/animal social life, including creating and maintaining bonds, expressing emotions, attracting mates, and alerting others of danger.
 Comparative analyses of animal vocal behaviors help delineate the complexity of the interplay of acoustic, ecological, and social factors during vocal communication.
 This knowledge is important for our understandings of the neural basis for the sound perception aspect of communication at both individual and group levels.